The Galápagos Paradox: Where 270,000 Visitors Threaten Darwin's Laboratory

 Funding Availability

 International conservation organizations prioritize Galápagos.
-Potential funding from:
+Potential funding sources from:

 • Galápagos Conservation Trust donors